bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Rain
+- Cloudy
-- 90% humidity
+- 89% humidity
-- 7 mph wind
+- 6 mph wind
 - 84% cloud cover
 - 17 AQI 🟩
 - 2.31 inches of rain in the past 24 hours